Before you learn about the 3 surprising ways sleep can boost your career, let’s look at some startling statistics:

 Showing Up: In Mind & In Body

-In his popular TED talk, Matt Walker describes a study showing that just one night of short sleep reduces the body’s natural killer T cells–those responsible for rooting out unwanted pathogens.
+In his popular TED talk, Matt Walker describes a study showing that just one night of short sleep reduces the body’s natural killer T cells.
+These are the cells responsible for rooting out unwanted pathogens.
 And the reduction isn’t small—it’s 70%!4

 If you’re physically present but your mind can’t focus, you won’t be able to make relevant connections, identify critical themes, or process new information.
 It’s therefore unlikely you’ll be able to provide valuable contributions that make you stand out.

 Being a Team Player

 Being a team player means successfully navigating different personalities to get buy-in for your ideas or to move projects forward, all without coming across as overly aggressive or selfish.

 But NOT sleeping well could have a significant impact on how you’re coming across to the people you regularly interact with: your peers, your direct reports, and those who have significant power over your future.

 High Quality Decision Making

 How many decisions do you expect to make at work today?
-According to some estimates, the average adult makes about 35,000 conscious decisions each day(9)–and we all know choices come with consequences, both positive & negative.
+According to some estimates, the average adult makes about 35,000 conscious decisions each day6–and we all know choices come with consequences, both positive & negative.

-The best leaders exercise sound judgement and make high-quality decisions that positively impact their customers, employees, and therefore their businesses.
+The best leaders exercise sound judgement and make high-quality decisions that positively impact their customers, employees, and their businesses.
 They are consistent, and also know when to change course to adapt to the times.

 Keep Yourself in Business: Prioritize Your Sleep

-So if you’re one of the 35% of people who isn’t getting at least 7 hours of quality sleep at night, please read this part carefully, even if it’s a little uncomfortable:
+If you’re one of the 35% of people who isn’t getting at least 7 hours of quality sleep at night, please read this part carefully, even if it’s a little uncomfortable:

-(1) 1 in 3 adults don’t get enough sleep, Centers for Disease Control and Prevention
+- 1 in 3 adults don’t get enough sleep, Centers for Disease Control and Prevention

-(2) Léger D; Bayon V; Societal costs of insomnia.
+- Léger D; Bayon V; Societal costs of insomnia.
 Sleep Medicine Reviews, Dec2010; 14(6): 379-389.
 ISSN: 1087-0792 PMID: 20359916

-(3) National Sleep Foundation
+- National Sleep Foundation

-(4) Sleep is Your Superpower, TED Talk by Matt Walker
+- Sleep is Your Superpower, TED Talk by Matt Walker

-(5) Ohayon MM, Partinen M. Insomnia and global sleep dissatisfaction in Finland.
+- Ohayon MM, Partinen M. Insomnia and global sleep dissatisfaction in Finland.
 J Sleep Res.
 2002;11(4):339-46.

-(9) How Many Daily Decisions Do We Make?
+- How Many Daily Decisions Do We Make?
 UNC TV Science

-(10) Why Getting Too Little Sleep Could Lead To Risky Decision Making by David DiSalvo, Forbes Magazine
+- Why Getting Too Little Sleep Could Lead To Risky Decision Making by David DiSalvo, Forbes Magazine